Rosalyn Carson-DeWitt, MD

 This is an extremely extensive operation that involves removing the head and body of the pancreas, either all of the stomach or the lower part of the stomach, the first and second sections of the small intestine (duodenum and jejunum), surrounding lymph nodes, the gallbladder, and common bile duct.

 This complex surgery requires great expertise on the part of the surgeon.
 There is a very high complication and death rate from this surgery.
 If you need this operation, go to a medical center where many pancreaticoduodenectomies are performed.
-In these settings, the death rate due to this surgery is about 2%-5%; at smaller, less experienced hospitals, the death rate may be as high as 10%.
+In these settings, the death rate due to this surgery is about 2%-5%, while at smaller, less experienced hospitals, the death rate may be as high as 10%.

 If you are very weak prior to surgery, you may be given liquid nutrition through a tube directly into your small intestine to help build your strength and improve your chances of a good recovery.
 This may be done for a week or so prior to surgery.